-As well as the sprawling fortress of the Alhambra Palace (which is a must visit!), Granada is also famous for its Moorish history, cave houses in the Sacromonte neighbourhood, tapas, and flamenco shows.
+As well as the sprawling fortress of the Alhambra Palace (book your tickets here), Granada is also famous for its Moorish history, cave houses in the Sacromonte neighbourhood, tapas, and flamenco shows.

 If you have time, we’d also recommend a visit into the Sierra Nevada mountains.
 You can take the bus from the main bus station in Granada, and if you are visiting in the winter months you will get to see more snow than you’d ever expect to see in Spain!

 If you really want to explore Granada to it’s fullest, then this Granada History and Culture Tour is a great option.